Salim Saleh: Early Childhood and Family Background

 General Salim Saleh was born Caleb Akandwanaho on 14 January 1960, in Ibare, Rushenyi County, Ntungamo District, Uganda.
 He is the son of Mzee Amos Kaguta and Esteeri Kokundeka.
 Saleh's birth was considered a miracle in his family, as his mother conceived after a nine-year period of childlessness at the age of 42.
 The name "Akandwanaho," meaning "God is my defender" in Runyankore, was given to him by his mother, while his baptismal name, Caleb, was given by his godparents.
 His father also gave him the name "Jerwanira," meaning "boldness."

 Saleh was the fourth child in the family, with his older siblings including Yoweri Tibuhabirwa Museveni, who later became the President of Uganda, and Violet Kajubiri Froelich.
 The family experienced hardships, including the death of a younger brother shortly after birth and challenges due to livestock diseases affecting their cattle in Kashari, where they had relocated from Ntungamo.

 His early years were marked by modest living conditions and family resilience in the face of adversity.
 Saleh's upbringing was influenced by strong family bonds and cultural traditions, with his mother Esteeri noted for her exceptional care and attitude, which earned respect in the family and community.

 During this period, Saleh's family relocated from Ntungamo to Kashari in Mbarara District, although his mother was less pleased with the new environment due to drought conditions.
 Despite these challenges, the family maintained their determination, which later shaped Saleh's character and future role in Uganda's military and political history.
+He is a member of the Anglican Church of Uganda.

 Education

-General Salim Saleh began his formal education at Rwankanja Primary School in Kashari, an institution founded by the Church of Uganda, starting at the age of five.
+General Salim Saleh began his formal education at the age of 5 at Rwankanja Primary School in Kashari, an institution founded by the Church of Uganda.
 Following his family's relocation to Rwakitura in 1968, he continued his primary education at Rushere Primary School in 1969.
 He later attended Mbarara Junior School for his primary six studies before transferring to Kako Junior Primary School, where he completed his Primary Leaving Examinations (PLE) in 1975.

 After excelling in the PLE, Saleh enrolled at Kako Secondary School in 1976 to pursue his Ordinary Level (O Level) education.
 His sister, Violet Kajubiri, who was a teaching assistant at Makerere University, recommended the school due to its academic reputation.
-However, his formal schooling was interrupted when, encouraged by his brother Yoweri Museveni, he joined the Ugandan liberation struggle.
-Saleh underwent military training in Mozambique as part of this effort, which delayed the completion of his secondary education.
+However, his formal schooling was interrupted when encouraged by his brother Yoweri Museveni to join the Ugandan liberation struggle which he joined.
+His brother Yoweri Museveni recruited Saleh into the armed struggle for Saleh's own security as Museveni had already declared war on the regime of Idi Amin.
+Museveni was therefore convinced that Saleh's stay in Uganda at the time he had declared war against the sitting regime would be dangerous for Saleh.
+Saleh underwent military training in Mozambique as part of this effort, which delayed his completion of secondary education.